-Hydatidosis till now is considered as major public health problem in the world.
+Hydatidosis till now is considering as major public health problem in the world.
 Immunological relationship between immune host reaction against the parasite and the inhibition of host defense by the parasite (McManus et al., 2003).
 Compared with events occurring during early infection, the immune response to establish cysts has received much more attention (Daeki et al., 2000).
-Despite years of research and useful development there is no any standard found that is highly sensitive and specific serologic test for cystic echinococcosis antibody detection.
+Despite years of research and useful development there doesn't found any standard, highly sensitive and specific serologic test for cystic echinococcosis antibody detection.
 The most abundant detectable antibodies in the serum of patients are of IgG, variable IgM and IgE (including specific IgE against hydatid cyst) levels (Safioleas et al., 2005).

-The aim of this study is to determine the levels of immunoglobulins IgG and IgM and components of complements: C3 and C4 and the study of relationship between the demographical parameters with these elements.
+The aim of this study is to determine the levels of immunoglobulins: IgG and IgM, and components of complements: C3 and C4 and study of relationship between the demographical parameters with these elements.